dantarion/sm4shtools/README.md

 # sm4shtools
-Tools for examining, editing, and extracting data from Super Smash Brothers for Wii/3DS
+Tools for examining, editing, and extracting data from Super Smash Brothers for Wii U/3DS

 ## What is this?
 This is the code that generates the raw diffs and gumps that mastercore uses to show changes.